Samantha Medina

 Audrey Byerley

-Audrey joined Merrimack’s team in 2022 as the Career Progress and Outcomes Coordinator.
+Audrey joined Merrimack’s team in 2022.
 Prior to this Audrey worked in various customer service and relations roles where building professional relationships was a key focus of her job.

 What is the best piece of advice you can give to students about career development?